Doing your family history online – 50 best websites for family history

 You can also undertake a more detailed and targeted search of material for London and Middlesex using the site’s surname and parish search facility.

-34. Great Britain Family Names Profiling
+32. Great Britain Family Names - free surname maps

 Discover the geography and history of your surnames of interest on this website, which presents the findings of a project based at University College London (UCL) that is investigating the distribution of surnames in Great Britain, both in 1881 and 1998.
 Search databases and view maps and statistics.

-35. Society of Genealogists
+33. Society of Genealogists - free guides

 Explore the Society of Genealogists’ website for a wealth of information and guides about the resources, records, courses and events available, both online and at its family history centre in London.
 You can search the catalogue of the society’s unique library, discover if it holds any documents or pedigrees for the surnames you are tracing, search more than 11 million records in SoG Data Online.
 Searches are free but you’ll need to be a member to view full record details.

-36. Guild of One-Name Studies
+34. Guild of One-Name Studies - free surname database to search

 The Guild and its members are dedicated to the advancement of surname studies worldwide.
 The Guild has more than 2,400 surname studies registered – and more than 6,200 variant names – but you don’t have to register a study to join in.
 Find an A-Z of registered surnames on the site, discover latest news, resources, webinars and events and links to members’ one-name study websites.